 Like, haunted by ghosts?
 Is that what that means?
 “Really?”

 Olivia rested her hand against the wall beside her, weighing her options.
 I guess.
 I think he’s being honest.
 It sounds like he’s being honest.
 He hasn’t tried to force the door open or anything.
+He has been just talking.

 “Hang on.”
 She finally pulled herself from the door and dragged the dresser out of the way, its wooden feet rasping against the threadbare carpet.
 With a deep breath, she opened the door and poked her head out.

 Ben’s head whipped up towards her, still grinning.
 Rather, the metal mask grinned, he could be cross eyed and slack jawed for all she knew.
 He leaned against the opposite side of the hall, arms folded across his chest.
 They considered each other for a few moments.
-True to his word, he didn’t have a weapon in hand, though it didn’t take her long to spot a holster at his hip.
+True to his word, he didn’t have a weapon in hand, though it didn’t take her long to spot a holstered pistol at his hip.

 “Damn you’re tall.
 Hi!” he said with a nod.